Category: Career Opportunities

 JOB OVERVIEW

-We are seeking a Registered Nurse (RN) to join our Community Health Centre Team at CNH.
+We are seeking a Registered Nurse (RN) to join the RISE CHC team.
 The position provides primary care, health promotion and outreach nursing services as part of an interdisciplinary team.
-There will be opportunities in this role for case management, wound management, administration of medications and immunizations, performing phlebotomy, triaging same day visits, preforming mental health and addiction care, and chronic and infectious disease management.
+There will be opportunities in this role for case management, wound management, administration of medications and immunizations, performing phlebotomy, triaging same-day visits, performing mental health and addiction care, and chronic and infectious disease management.

 SKILLS & QUALIFICATIONS